Sometimes, younger persons get dementia. To care for them, you need to consider some additional things.

 When looking at dementia services and facilities, check if they can take care of someone younger and stronger.
 When hiring attendants, be alert on whether the attendant is strong enough for the physical work.
 If the person has behavior problems such as odd social behavior or disinhibition, check if the facility or attendant knows how to take care of it.

-External links to pages that discuss early onset dementia:
+External links to pages that discuss younger onset dementia and planning/ important related issues.

 She has seen her father die from the disease.
 And uncles.
 Her cousin.
 And while she watches as her older brother exhibit the signs of the disease, the 34-year-old single mother of three children knows her time is near.